pspsalex/esphome-m5paper/README.md

 ## Emulating with QEMU

-There are a few prerequisites needed before the gneerated app can run in esp-qemu:
+There are a few prerequisites needed before the generated app can run in esp-qemu:

 - A version of esp-qemu which simulates the IT8951E.
 See `https://github.com/pspsalex/qemu`
 - A binary dump of the e-fuses, either dumped from an ESP32, or from the below file